lhzcode/es10-cn/functions-classes.md

 3. If head Contains symbol is true, return true.
 4. Return AsyncConciseBody Contains symbol.

-> NOTE Normally, Contains does not look inside most function forms.
+> 注 Normally, Contains does not look inside most function forms.
 However, Contains is used to detect new.target, this, and super usage within an AsyncArrowFunction.

 ### 14.8.5 SS: ContainsExpression <div id="sec-async-arrow-function-definitions-static-semantics-ContainsExpression"></div>